Oyelowo/surreal-orm/surreal-orm/docs/en/src/quick_start.md

 ## Defining a Model

-A model in SurrealDB ORM represents a database table.
-You can define a model by creating a Rust struct and implementing the `Model` trait.
+A model in Surreal ORM represents a database table.
+You can define a model by creating a Rust struct and implementing the `Node` or `Edge` trait.
 Here's an example of defining a `SpaceShip` model:

 ```rust